mauro7inf/offtonic-audioplayer/README.md

+## GeneratorProcessor < AudioComponentProcessor < AudioWorkletProcessor

+Superclass for 0-input 1-output processors that generate a signal.
+It generates a single value per audio frame and populates all channels of the output with that value at each frame.

+### Instance Fields

+#### `frame` — *number* — default value: `0`
+The current frame of the buffer, which is usually 128 frames long so this number typically goes from `0` to `127`.
+This allows you to use `this.frame` whenever you need to get a parameter in the generator function.

+### Instance Methods

+#### `_process(<outputs>)` — *boolean* — `true`
+On each frame, sets the `frame` field, calls `generate()`, and puts that value into all of the channels of the output.
+You should probably not override this method in subclasses.

+#### `generate()` — *number* — `0`
+Returns 0.
+You should override this method in subclasses.

-## SineOscillator < AudioComponent < Component
+## Oscillator < AudioComponent < Component

-Generates a sine wave at a given frequency.
+Generates a wave at a given `frequency`.
 Initial phase can also be specified.
 This can be your basic sound wave, but it can also be a used in LFO (low-frequency oscillation), maybe to guide a vibrato, for example.
+The wave shape here is unspecified; its subclasses provide the wave shape.
+You should subclass this when you want a wave that is generated as a function of a single phase, like a sine wave.

 ### Properties